 - Recommend dog-savvy person to continue her training

 - Female, mixed breed, two-three years old, 56 lbs

 - Gets excited when meeting new people and dogs; responding to the notion that taking introductions slowly and politely reaps great rewards (including treats!)

-- Kisses and belly rubs a must!
-And playtime with my toys (love them)!
+- As her BFF, kisses and belly rubs are a must!
+And playtime with her toys!

 Quick Introduction to Petunia

 I had a family once, and they gave me up – brought me to an inner-city shelter when they found out they were having a baby.
-I was scared and nervous during this transition, yet still remained sweet and snuggly.
-This Petunia started to bloom again when I was taken under the wings of Rescue Haven Foundation.
-A volunteer from the organization saw my photo and story on the animal shelter’s web site, wanted to help, and soon became my foster mom.
-What’s followed since have been hearts full of love and a home full of care as we’ve embarked on this journey together of finding my real forever home.
+I was scared and nervous during this transition, yet remained a sweet girl.
+I started to bloom again when a volunteer from Rescue Haven Foundation saw my photo and story, and I was brought under the wings of their organization.

 Petunia’s Forever Home

 Have you heard the expression, “Work hard.
 Play hard.”?
 My twist on it is “Work hard.
 Play hard.
 Love hard.”
 And that’s pretty self-explanatory.
 My foster family will need to continue my training so I can bloom into the bestest Petunia in the garden — that’s our “work”.
 We’ll need daily “play” for exercise and stimulation.
 And for the greatest gift of all, “love” – ours will include belly rubs and kisses, for sure – I’ll just need you to be patient with me as I warm up to new things.
 If you want some flower power in your life, please fill out a foster application with Rescue Haven, and make a shout out that you “Pick Petunia!”